Softpanorama

 A concept of "cognitive dissonance" exists in psychological literature.
 When mastering a new language first you face a level of "cognitive overload" until the quirks of the language become easily handled by your unconscious mind.
 At that point, cognitive dissonance disappears, and all of the sudden the quirky interaction becomes a "standard" way of performing the task.
 Once learned the quirks become incorporated into your understanding of the language.

-One early sign of the disappearance of the cognitive dissonance in learning Perl is when you start to put $ on all scalar variables automatically, and overcome the notational difficulties of using different two operations ("==" and eq) for comparison.
+One early sign of the disappearance of the cognitive dissonance in learning Perl is when you start to put $ on all scalar variables automatically, and overcome the notational difficulties of using different set of operations for numbers and strings ("==" and eq for equality, correspondingly ).
+The latter is remnant of shell and actually does not make much sense.

-From the point of view of computer scientist Perl is a rather strange language.
+From the point of view of a computer scientist Perl is a rather strange language.
 It adopts what could be called "assembler-style approach to operators".
 Perl is probably the only high-level language in which like in assembler operation defines type of the operator.
 The buzz-word context is used in Perl literature for this particular feature.
 You will see the catch phrases scalar context, string context, numeric context pretty soon.
 That means that, like as assembler, the accidental use of wrong comparison operation leads to a subtle error that is difficult to detect.
 It is a design flaw similar to the controversial decision to consider statements to be expressions in C that lead to typical and nasty errors like accidental use of an assignment instead of a comparison in if statement ( if (a=1)... ) by beginners (and not only beginners ;-)

 Perl diagnostics

-Perl is a difficult language to master and it is oriented more of professionals then on novices.
-Exacerbating all problems with the language are the diagnostics the interpreter generate, which are sometimes cruelly misleading and often uninformative.
 Complaints that something is wrong on line X can often mean that the error is several lines above or below.
-In no way one should rely on lines numbers that Perl interpreter will include in the error message.
+In no way one should rely on lines numbers that Perl interpreter included in the error message.
 Consider it as a very fuzzy pointer and search the vicinity.

 Perl and regular expressions